pearmini/genji/README.md

 Let's explain how Genji manage to do these.

 Each JavaScript codeblock in Genji is **executable** and **editable** by default.
-And it suppose to have only one _statement_ or _expression_ in each codeblock.
+And it supposed to have only one _statement_ or _expression_ in each codeblock.
 The return value of the codeblock will be displayed in the document as output with different form.

-It it is a _HTMLElement_ or _SVGElement_, the element will be mounted directly, such as:
+If it is a _HTMLElement_ or _SVGElement_, the element will be mounted directly, such as:

 ```js
 $("<div></div>").width(width).height(100).css("background", "orange").get(0);
 ```

-If it is non-element value, the _description_ of the value will be displayed by default, such as:
+If it is a non-element value, the _description_ of the value will be displayed by default, such as:

 ```js
 $ = genji.require("jquery");